justeat/JustEat.RecruitmentTest/README.md

 * [A coding test](#coding-test)
 * [A few technical questions](#technical-questions)

-In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
-In order to obtain the URL for this folder please supply your Gmail or Google-based email address to either your agent or the JUST EAT member of staff who assigned you the test.
+In order to avoid bounced emails we would like you to submit your results by uploading the relevant ZIP file to a shared Google Drive folder.
+In order to obtain the URL for this folder please supply your Gmail or Google-based email address to either your agent or the Just Eat member of staff who assigned you the test.

 Please make this a **single** zip file named **{yourname}-{role-applied-for}.zip** containing: